luispedro/jug/docs/source/why.rst

-Up until that point, I had been writing code that saved intermediate results to files with complex filenames (e.g., ``r3_d2_p0_p3_p22_v9.pp`` for the results of stage 3, dataset 2, with parameters (0,3,22), running version 3 of the code).
+Up until that point, I had been writing code that saved intermediate results to files with complex filenames (e.g., ``r3_d2_p0_p3_p22_v9.pp`` for the results of stage 3, dataset 2, with parameters (0,3,22), running version 9 of the code).
 This becomes taxing on the mind that needs to keep track of things and extremely brittle.
-You constantly run the risk of having results that you are not sure of how to reproduce again.
+You constantly run the risk of having results that you are not sure how to reproduce again.

 Therefore, I decided I was going to write a solution for this.